 As stated before, UVIF data may be unrealistically affected by aggregate size.
 This introduces an artifact in distribution of free-phase product, if one directly relates UVIF data to NAPL concentrations.
-To avoid this artifact, a threshold value of UVIF voltage is introduced in this study and a model of presence/absence is developed for NAPL contamination.
+In order to avoid this artifact, a threshold is introduced in this study and a model of presence/absence is developed for NAPL contaminants.
 Results of this modeling effort introduce a risk-based framework for contamination.